postmanlabs/labs-docs/src/pages/postman-api-client/websocket-client/websocket-client-overview.md

   - type: link
     name: "Postman Supports Socket.IO"
     url: "https://blog.postman.com/postman-now-supports-socket-io/"

+warning: false

 ---

 The WebSocket protocol provides a way to exchange data between a client and server over a persistent connection.
 The data can be passed in both directions with low latency and overhead, and without breaking the connection.
-WebSockets offers a bidirectional, full-duplex communications channel that operates over HTTP through a single TCP socket connection.
+WebSockets provide a bidirectional, full-duplex communications channel that operates over HTTP through a single TCP socket connection.
 This means the server can independently send data to the client without the client having to request it, and vice versa.

 In Postman you can create a WebSocket request with a server, and use it to send and receive messages across the WebSocket connection.